monfera/farris/README.md

 # Known limitations

 Babel have been used for browser tests because Bublé and NodeJS doesn't support [`import and export statements`](https://buble.surge.sh/guide/#using-es-modules).
+This is more a limitation related to `node.js` then Bublé.

 if you're only targeting a `Node.js environment`, and don't want to bundle your modules, you should continue to use `require and exports` if you don't want to use the
 `Babel workaround` this boilerplate offer.